NZXTCorp/web-integrations-docs/pages/index.md

 {% /section %}

-{% section .get-started %}
+{% section .get-started .white-text %}

 {% side-by-side %}

 {% item %}

-## Coming Soon {% .jumbo %}
+### Monitoring data from CAM {% .jumbo %}

-Create Web Integrations using PC Monitoring data that comes straight from CAM.
+Soon you will be able to create Web Integrations using monitoring data directly from NZXT CAM.
+Complete with Typescript definitions and a simple API.
+This will give you all the data you need to create interactive and informative displays.

 {% /item %}